10 Ways to Steal Like an Artist

-But that’s the trouble with originality.
-After all, it feels like almost every single day, I hear an A&R, a label or an artist talking about how important it is to be original.
+That said, I must admit, that’s the trouble with originality.
+It feels like almost every single day, I hear an A&R, a label or an artist talking about how important it is to be original.
 And don’t get me wrong – originality is obviously important.
 It’s what separates you from the mold.

 But you can’t become original without studying your influences.
 You can’t make something different unless you know how to make it different.
 The rules can’t be broken until you learn them in the first place.